Katy ratican headshot b w april 2021

 Chalkboard: Build customer relationships with your business number

 If you want to improve your customer retention rate and increase your average sales price, you need to engage better with your customers.
 One of the best second phone number apps, Chalkboard has been designed for better communication and automated marketing.
-Chalkboard’s advanced chat feature lets you talk to your customers like friends.
+Chalkboard’s advanced messaging features let you talk to your customers like friends.

 Download Chalkboard today and start your free trial.
 It’s the most cost-effective way to improve sales metrics for small businesses.